 Trekking is one of the top activities near Inverness – and Cairngorms NP is a magnificent place to hit the trails.
 Ranking as the largest park in the United Kingdom, Cairngorms National Park features hundreds of miles of hiking routes – as well as five of the six highest mountains in the UK.
 From short paths for easy jaunts and longer trails for challenging treks, pristine nature abounds on the park’s best trails.

 That said, Cairngorms NP has a lot more to offer than hiking trails!
-Visitors can swim at Loch Morlich (which features an unusual sandy beach), drive the Snowroads Scenic Route through rugged landscapes, interact with the Cairngorm Reindeer Herd, ride the Cairngorm Mountain Railway to the Ptarmigan Restaurant and even get a glimpse of the famous Balmoral Castle.
+Visitors can swim at Loch Morlich (which features an unusual sandy beach) or drive the Snowroads Scenic Route through rugged landscapes.
+It’s also possible to interact with the Cairngorm Reindeer Herd, ride the Cairngorm Mountain Railway to the Ptarmigan Restaurant and even get a glimpse of the famous Balmoral Castle.

-Getting There: Driving a car is the best way to discover the natural gems of Cairngorms NP, but visitors can use public transit (both trains and buses) to get around, as well.
+Getting There: Driving a car is the best way to discover the natural gems of Cairngorms NP.
+Visitors can use public transit (both trains and buses) to get around, as well.
 Additionally, there are organized tours – like this one – that transport guests to the best spots and scenic viewpoints.

 #31 Ride the Rails from Aviemore